-She has spent seven years working with individuals and couples; running the online therapy platform p-therapy.com; as well as giving talks and workshops to therapists, entrepreneurs, and the general public on topics including confidence, intimacy, sex, communication, creativity, fulfillment, and purpose.
+She has spent nearly a decade working with individuals and couples; running the online therapy platform p-therapy.com; as well as giving talks and workshops to therapists, entrepreneurs, and the general public on topics including confidence, intimacy, sex, communication, creativity, fulfillment, and purpose.

-She keeps a sharp focus on current neuroscience, holds a Master's in Integrative Psychotherapy, and is also trained in NLP, mindfulness meditation, hypnotherapy, and EFT - Emotionally Focused Therapy for Couples... but it's not all somber, humour and play reign supreme in sessions!
+She keeps a sharp focus on current neuroscience, holds a Master's in Integrative Psychotherapy, and is also trained in NLP, mindfulness meditation, hypnotherapy, and two types of EFT - Emotionally Focused Therapy for Couples and Emotional Freedom Techniques.

-Rachel has lived around the world, started and run three businesses, and worked in various challenging environments including prisons, eating disorder clinics, and organisations for people living with severe psychiatric disorders.
+Rachel has lived around the world, started and run three businesses, and worked in various challenging environments.
 She is most passionate about helping people develop courage, creativity, and wholeheartedness, which she believes anyone can do with the right knowledge, practice, and support.

 Ellie's love of yoga and meditation began in her home city of London when she embarked on a life-changing series of courses with Battersea Yoga founder, Angus Ford-Robertson.